 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating fellows.
-The term "faculty," including "core faculty," does not imply or require an academic appointment.
+The term "faculty," including "core faculty," does not imply or require an academic appointment or salary support.

 II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
 (Core)

 II.B.2.
 Faculty members must:

-be role models of professionalism; (Core)
+II.B.2.a) be role models of professionalism; (Core)

-demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)